usds/website-staging/_projects/0008__medicaid.md

 USDS and CMCS worked alongside state staff to diagnose problems in each state’s renewal system and rapidly implemented improvements.
 Together, the teams used data to construct a state’s renewal funnel to give state policy teams more insight into and control over their renewal software and processes.
 Using this data to prioritize focus, the team found ways to improve the software logic to better comply with state and federal law, integrate more data sources into systems to improve accuracy and reduce manual eligibility worker burden, and empower state agencies to manage and lead their vendors.
 Together, the teams worked to close the most significant implementation gaps—ensuring states’ policy goals were realized by the lines of code in their software.

-For example, the USDS-CMCS team worked on the ground with California to analyze renewal data and identify strategies to ensure that CMCS policy flexibilities were accurately and efficiently implemented in eligibility and enrollment systems.
+For example, the USDS-CMCS team worked on-the-ground with California to analyze renewal data and identify strategies to ensure that CMCS policy flexibilities were accurately and efficiently implemented in eligibility and enrollment systems.
 As detailed in a case study [LINK] by the California Department of Health Care Services, the improvements that the teams made increased California’s ex parte rate from an average of 34% from June to November to 66% in December 2023.
 With the improvement in ex parte processing, California’s disenrollments dropped from an average of 20% to 9% in December.

 <blockquote class="pullquote" markdown="1">
-[USDS] quickly walked our business and system teams through the identified areas and executed technical support to help make the changes as quickly as possible.
+[USDS-CMCS] quickly walked our business and system teams through the identified areas and executed technical support to help make the changes as quickly as possible.
 We were able to implement the system change in two weeks and the next month, our ex parte rate had increased by 15%!

 In addition to the systems-based support, their team of human-centered designers met with our outreach team and community health workers to better understand the challenges with our current renewal form and identify improvements to our form that would have the greatest positive impact within the diverse communities we serve.